How often Should You Inspect a Ladder?

 • Users should find a ladder technician and let him check the ladder every 1-3 months to look for hazards.

-So be aware of purchasing any random ladders.
-You can check out my recommended ladder here, it’s good in quality and affordable as well.
+You can check out my recommended ladder here, and it’s good in quality and affordable.

 How to systemize ladder inspection?